ImYooHealth/Reports-Interactive/Readme.md

 2. Feedback notes are presentation-specific.
 At time of writing, feedback for the current deployment is in 2nd-Presentation/Feedback, in specific, /home/samplereports/Reports-Interactive/Presentations/2nd-Presentation/Feedback
 3. Notes for later, the path for data deployment later will be around the following:
     1. cp -r /mnt/data/bio/Vincent/Sample\ Report\ Demo\ Data/data/__secrets__00/ destination
+4. Due to limitations in our current interactive rendering solution, the number of genes is limited to 500.
+This is set in src/components/Resources/GeneAbundance/utils.js, on line 10.
+The name of the variable is "max_genes".